+Eagles either screech or scream.
 When they’re in the trees, they make a screeching sound.
-Eagles sometimes scream for two purposes: to scare off predators and warning other eagles when they are in danger.
-Additionally, the eagle can scream as a way of asserting its dominance over a particular territory.
+Eagles sometimes scream for two purposes: to scare off predators and to warn other eagles when they are in danger.
+Additionally, the eagle can scream to assert its dominance over a particular territory.

-why do eagles screech
+Why do eagles screech?

-Do eagles Cacaw?
+Do eagles “cacaw”?